National Police Association Supporting The Police

 The National Police Association is a non-profit organization founded to educate the supporters of law enforcement in how they can help police departments accomplish their goals.
 The organization is solely supported through the contributions of other organizations and individuals.

-The National Police Association is working to bring national and local attention to all of the positive services that are provided form the law enforcement providers at every turn, as well as to build public support for different actions through legal filings, articles authored by law enforcement experts, radio public service announcements as well as the NPA podcast.
+The National Police Association is working to bring national and local attention to all of the positive services that are provided from the law enforcement providers at every turn, as well as to build public support for different actions through legal filings, articles authored by law enforcement experts, radio public service announcements as well as the NPA podcast.

 With plenty of different individuals in the political system all around the country, including mayors, special interest activist, citizen review commissions, and many more, that are looking to oversee law enforcement, as their way to advance their own interests or the interest of their political allies, the NPA works against all of them by using the law.